-Our relationship with our very own inner self, our spirit, our Breath of God:
+Our relationship with our very own inner self, our Imago Dei spirit, our breath of God within,

 ‘For dust you are’ and with those words the image of God within all humankind lies in brokenness on the ground.
-Though still physically alive, our Breath, our God given understanding is no longer mentioned, ‘for dust you are and to dust you will return’.
+Though still physically alive, our breath, our God given understanding is no longer mentioned, ‘for dust you are and to dust you will return’.
 Where dust was described first in the forming of us, now it describes the (at least partial) deconstruction of us.
 We acted in mud and mud we became.
-We make our choices and our choices make us.
+We made our choices and our choices made us.
+Break.